-Geograp nicai Factors --------- ------- ---------

-- BBEC is situated between several urban metropolitan areas with good transport links.
-This could make students vulnerable to exploitation and county lines. - BBEC is situated in a postcode where there have been a number of violent and sexual crimes committed in the community.

-Our Response
+Geographical Factors Our Response

-- Students are regularly taught about exploitation through the PSHCE/VIP and RSE curriculum, so they know how to keep themselves safe.
-The Designated Safeguarding Lead and the safeguarding and welfare team have undertaken specific training around child exploitation. - Students are regularly taught about what harmful sexual behaviours and how to report.
-BBEC works closely with multi-agency partners to support students and their families who have experienced violent or sexual crimes in the community.
+Many of our students live close to bodies of water including rivers, lakes and reservoirs.
+There has been a recent death of a young person in the area through drowning.
+School name is situated between several urban metropolitan areas with good transport links.
+This could make students vulnerable to exploitation and county lines.
+Water safety forms part of the PSHE and assembly curriculum, particularly before the Summer term when it is more likely that students will be near the water.
+Correspondence is shared with parents so they can reiterate safety messages to their children at home.
+Students are taught about exploitation through the PHSE curriculum, so they know how to keep themselves safe.
+The Designated Safeguarding Lead has undertaken specific training around child exploitation.

-Social and Economic Factors
+Social and Economic Factors Our Response

-- Students are known to socialise in Bradford town centre as well as their more local communities. - The cost-of-living crisis means that some families may be vulnerable to financial hardship which could lead to students living in poverty.

-Our Response

-- Students are taught about personal safety through the PSHCE and assembly curriculum, so they know how to keep themselves safe when out and make positive decisions about their conduct outside of school. - Our values are taught through the whole curriculum but especially during VIP time.
-Students know how to act with courtesy and kindness and understand the impact of antisocial behaviour.

-- If we are made aware that students are involved in any risk-taking or anti-social behaviour, we work in partnership with the Safer Schools Officer and wider Police to provide support to them. - BBEC has an extensive welfare team.
+Students are known to socialise in Bradford town centre as well as their more local communities.
+The cost-of-living crisis means that some families may be vulnerable to financial hardship which could lead to students living in poverty.
+Students are taught about personal safety through the PSHE and assembly curriculum, so they know how to keep themselves safe when out and make positive decisions about their conduct outside of school.
+Our values are taught through the Form Time curriculum so students know how to act with dignity and understand the impact of antisocial behaviour.
+If we are made aware that students are involved in any risk-taking or antisocial behaviour, we work in partnership with the Police to provide support to them.
 It is a school priority to continue building our communication and relationships with parents and families.
 We will work with families to support as far as we reasonably can in ensuring that students are able to access their education and have a healthy meal whilst they are at school.
 There are a range of services to whom we will signpost or refer families who may need extra support.

-Home or Cultural Factors

-- The cost-of-living crisis means that some parents are likely to be under significant additional stress and pressure.
-This could lead to mental health issues and strained relationships, which can then impact upon children. - Many BBEC students are connected to the internet and regularly use their devices to engage in online gaming and social media activity.
+Home or Cultural Factors Our Response The cost-of-living crisis means that some parents are likely to be under significant additional stress and pressure.
+This could lead to mental health issues and strained relationships, which can then impact upon children.
+The majority of students are connected to the internet and regularly use their devices to engage in online gaming and social media activity.
 This could make them vulnerable to online safety issues such as exposure to harmful material or exploitation.

-Our Response

-- BBEC has a named person responsible for Mental Health support for students.
-We also work with a NHS funded MHST (Mental Health Support Team) who support students and their families with a range of need. - It is a school priority to continue building our communication and relationships with parents and families.
-There are a range of services to whom we will signpost or refer families who may need extra support when circumstances are difficult. - All students are regularly taught about online safety and exploitation through the VIP/PSHCE/RSE and assembly curriculum.
+It is a school priority to continue building our communication and relationships with parents and families.
+There are a range of services to whom we will signpost or refer families who may need extra support when circumstances are difficult.
+All students are taught about online safety through the PSHE, Form Time and assembly curriculum.
+Parents receive regular information via our partners at National Online Safety so they are informed about online risks to their children and any new applications that could be harmful.

-Appendix Three: Useful Contacts at Bradford Local Authority
+Appendix Two: Useful Contacts at Bradford Local Authority

-Children's Social Care

-Integrated Front Door: 01274 437500 (Monday to Friday - 8.30 to 17.00)

-Emergency Duty Team: 01274 431010 (all other times)
+Children's Social Care Integrated Front Door: 01274 433999 (Monday to Friday - 8.30 to 17.00) Emergency Duty Team: 01274 431010 (all other times)